aselshall/rm/hw/rubric.md

 | **Needs improvement**: The proposal lacks coherence, with sections that fail to work together, leading to a weak and unconvincing argument about the research's significance and potential contributions. | Below 75% |

-### Overall review according NSF criteria
+### Overall review according funding agency criteria
-This section is for information only and not for grading.
-It helps you understand how your proposal might be evaluated by the NSF.
-Review your funding agency's specific review criteria to ensure your proposal aligns with their standards.
+This section is for your information only and not for grading.
+Review your funding agency’s specific criteria to ensure your proposal aligns with their standards.
+This is an example of how your proposal might be evaluated according to the National Science Foundation (NSF) review criteria.

 | **Criterion** | **Evaluation** |
 | --- | --- |